Dynamics 365 for Supply Chain Management 2019 Release Wave 2 features.

 Beginning this month, users of the Warehouse Management Module in Dynamics 365 for Finance and Operations will see numerous enhancements available to them.
 Capabilities will be enhanced significantly.

-The list of features is daunting.
-Book a free consultation with Avantiico to get a feel for how you can best utilize the new tools available to enhance your business.
+Book a free consultation with Avantiico to get a feel for how you can best utilize the new Dynamics 365 tools available to enhance your business.
 You can also browse our “Events” page to find relevant events for your team to join in on.
 For example, our ‘Wave 2 Release for Finance and Operations‘ Event is the perfect place to understand requirements needed for deploying the two now separate applications within Finance and Operations.